JamDev0/JamDev0/README.md

 ### In short, I'm a...

-React Front-End developer in non-stop growth, always trying to do things differently.
+Full-Stack developer in non-stop growth, always trying to do things differently.

 <br>